dankoBo/Game_Review/README.md

 Additional Notes
  - Authentication: Only administrators can manage reviews.
 Ensure you have the correct Firebase Authentication setup.
 Use the test user account you created in Firebase Authentication to test functionality.
- - Login Panel: To open the login panel, click on the bottom CRATER MOON icon.
+ - Login Panel: To open the login panel, click on the bottom 'CRATER MOON' icon.